gerantonyk/RockPaperScissors/README.md

 ## Smart contract - Hardhat

-Copy the example .env file and complete the grobal variables

 To build the app you have to install the dependencies in the root folder:

 ```shell